blessinvarkey/musings/posts/design-thinking.md

 ![alt image](https://cdn.mos.cms.futurecdn.net/rQkQZ6pDZbEHz23rxckWPm-320-80.jpg)

+What did you see?
+A young woman or an old woman?

+The young woman's chin is the old woman's nose, and the old woman's eye is the young woman's ear.

 ## User Experience Design
 User-centered design (UCD) is a design process that puts users at the center of product design and development.
 When a product team develops digital products, it takes into account the user's requirements, objectives, and feedback.
 - The design/development team owns the final product.